-- · Computed Tomography (p.
-77)
+- Computed Tomography (p.
+143)

 - · Human Resource Generalist (p.
-77)
+144)

-- · Law Enforcement Basic Jail (Corrections) Academy (p.
-77)
+- Law Enforcement Basic Jail (Corrections) Academy (p.
+145)

-- · Patient Service Specialist (p.
-77)
+- Patient Service Specialist (p.
+146)

-- · Project Management (p.
-78)
+- Project Management (p.
+147)

 - · Secure Juvenile Detention Academy (p.
-78)
+148)

-- · Supply Chain Management (p.
-78)
+- Supply Chain Management (p.
+149)

 At Blackhawk, we understand our students have busy lives and hectic schedules which is why the college offers a variety of flexible learning options to best serve you.
 Whether you are searching for an online class, a flexible lab schedule, or face-to-face courses, we want to do everything possible to accommodate you.
-BTC provides the following learning options:
+Find out more about all of our flexible delivery options here. (https://blackhawk.edu/Programs-Classes/Take-a-Class/Flexible-Learning-Options/)